 There are several factors to consider to determine whether filing bankruptcy in Arizona is the best option.

 - Analyze your debt to determine if it is dischargeable.
-Some debt is not dischargeable, such as student loans, unpaid child support, and recent tax debt.
-However, some debt not dischargeable in Chapter 7 may be discharged in Chapter 13.
+Some debt is not dischargeable.
+Furthermore, some debt not dischargeable in Chapter 7 may be discharged in Chapter 13.

 - You have to determine whether creditors will sue you for certain debts.
 For example, in Arizona we have the anti-deficiency statute.
 The Arizona anti-deficiency statute usually applies to first mortgages used to acquire a residential dwelling unit.
 It may or may not apply to junior mortgages.
 Another example is the statute of limitations.
 If you haven’t made a payment on a debt in a long time, it might be uncollectible.